spire-io/spire.io.java/README.md

 ## Basic usage

 The `Spire` class provides a simplified spire.io client with a high level interface.
 Users of this class do not have to pay attention to details of the REST API.
 Here's an example using the message service.
-It assumes you have an account key, which you can get by registering at [www.spire.io](http://www.spire.io/register.html)
+It assumes you have an account secret, which you can get by registering at [www.spire.io](http://www.spire.io/register.html)

     import io.spire.Spire;
     import io.spire.api.*;

     Spire spire = new Spire();
-    spire.start(accountKey);    //key is your account key
+    spire.start(accountSecret);    //use your account secret

     Channel channelFoo = spire.createChannel("foo_channel");    //create channel
     Message message1 = channelFoo.publish("Hello Spire!");      //publish message